Dead or Alive 3: Merchandise

-Backwards Compatibility and Re-release
+Backwards compatibility and re-release

-Dead or Alive 3 later became backwards compatible with the Xbox 360.
+Dead or Alive 3 later became backwards compatible on the Xbox 360.
 On November 10, 2021, Dead or Alive 3 became available to download on Xbox Live worldwide.
-As of November 15, 2021, Dead or Alive 3 is now backward compatible with the Xbox One and Xbox Series X/S.
+As of November 15, 2021, Dead or Alive 3 is now backward compatible on the Xbox One and Xbox Series X/S.

-The European and Japanese versions of Dead or Alive 3, which featured more content, can be downloaded from Xbox Live on American Xbox platforms by purchasing the game in the Microsoft Store first, then changing the region in the Xbox settings to either United Kingdom or Japan, and restarting the console before downloading.
+The European and Japanese versions of Dead or Alive 3, both which feature more content, can be downloaded from Xbox Live on American Xbox platforms by purchasing Dead or Alive 3 for $14.99 in the Xbox Store first, then changing the region in the Xbox settings to either United Kingdom or Japan, and restarting the console before downloading.
 The console can be switched back to the American region after the download is complete.